CMS-LUMI-POG/VdMFramework/README.md

     `git push YOURGITUSERNAME LOCAL_BRANCHNAME`
     It is also possible to give to the remote repository a different name with `git push YOURGITUSERNAME LOCAL_BRANCHNAME:NEW_BRANCHNAME`
-8. If step 8 fails, i.e. if git complains with
-  "error: The requested URL returned error: 403 Forbidden while accessing https://github.com/YOURGITUSERNAME/VdMFramework.git/info/refs
-  fatal: HTTP request failed"

-  then simply add in the .git/config file the line:
-  ` pushurl = git@github.com:YOURGITUSERNAME/VdMFramework.git `
-  in the part of [remote "YOURGITUSERNAME"].

-9. Make a pull request (PR) with your changes.
+8. Make a pull request (PR) with your changes.
 The easiest way is to do it interactively on your github web interface

   a) Go to YOUR VdMFramework repository, i.e. https://github.com/YOURGITUSERNAME/VdMFramework